jump-dev/CPLEX.jl/README.md

  - an interface to [MathOptInterface](https://github.com/jump-dev/MathOptInterface.jl)

 The C API can be accessed via `CPLEX.CPXxx` functions, where the names and arguments are identical to the C API.
-See the [CPLEX documentation](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.10.0/COS_KC_home.html) for details.
+See the [CPLEX documentation](https://www.ibm.com/docs/en/icos/22.1.0?topic=apis-callable-library) for details.

 ## Affiliation

 This wrapper is maintained by the JuMP community and is not officially supported by IBM.
 However, we thank IBM for providing us with a CPLEX license to test `CPLEX.jl` on GitHub.

-If you are a commercial customer interested in official support for CPLEX in Julia, let them know.
+If you are a commercial customer interested in official support for CPLEX in Julia,let them know.

 ## Getting help